klajmonm/ionic-liquids/README.md

 Supporting data for our studies regarding ionic liquids:

-  -- optimized geometries of IL-pairs and individual ions
+  -- Optimized Gas-Phase Geometries of Ionic Liquids (pairs and individual ions)

-  -- Gibbs energies of cation-anion pairing in the gas phase
+  -- Gibbs Energies of Cation-Anion Pairing in the Gas Phase